It seems that many of us learn about the “American dream” of homeownership at a very early age, and for some, that dream can stick with us.

 Even being a private money lender is a great way to indirectly invest in real estate, without a ton of work or risk, for that matter.

 Related: 10 Real Estate Markets Where The “Buy and Hold” Strategy Actually Made Sense

 Other than managing a trust, the next big way to have control of real estate without ownership is through options.
 For example, doing a sandwich lease option is the epitome of being able to capitalize on a deal you don’t even own.

-Let’s say you find a property you can rent for $700 month with a $1,000 deposit for 3 to 5 years with the option to buy it for below asking price (i.e. sales price minus a commission, offering, say, $75,000 on an $80,000 asking price).
-Then you can turn around and sell it on a rent-to-own lease option to a buyer/tenant for, say, $950/month with a $3,000 deposit with the option to purchase in 2 to 3 years for $95,000.
+Let’s say you find a property you can rent for $700/month with a $1,000 deposit for three to five years with the option to buy it for below asking price (i.e., sales price minus a commission, offering, say, $75,000 on an $80,000 asking price).
+Then, you can turn around and sell it on a rent-to-own lease option to a buyer/tenant for, say, $950/month with a $3,000 deposit with the option to purchase in two to three years for $95,000.

 Downside of a deal like that?
 The worst-case scenario is that you’d return the property back to the seller at the end of the term.

 That said, it is also possible to have control with ownership in a way where there is very little risk.
 A perfect example of this is buying a property “subject to” the mortgage.
 Because the loan on the property that you take over is not in your name, your risk is very limited.

 Although the lender could call the loan, the biggest risk would be if you have a lot of money tied up in a renovation or if you couldn’t liquidate the property quickly enough.
 If you have enough reserves or access to capital, this may not be a problem.

 Time to Get Creative!

 The list of strategies for controlling (and benefitting from) real estate without owning it outright goes on.
 Don’t just settle for what is commonly done or what you’re already familiar with.